ambiennt/vt-releases/DOCUMENTATION_LITE.md

 Java Inventory, Input, and Movement System (JIIMS) overhauls the input, and input -> build action pipeline to be more continuous and precise.
 This new system borrows heavily from the mechanics of Minecraft Java Edition (MCJE).
 Here, 'build action' refers to an attack (left click) or interact (right click) input.
 Additionally, JIIMS also applies changes to local player movement and packet handling to reduce some of the negative effects of latency.

 - MCBE has a longstanding client-side desynchronization issue where changes to equipment slots (such as which hotbar slot is selected) are not reported to the server until the next game tick.
 Because item use and other inventory transactions can occur at a higher frequency than a tick, there is a short window (up to one tick) in which the client may attempt to use an item before the server is informed of the new changes to the relevant slot.
-In that case, the server can legitimately reject the action because it does not match the server's current view of the player's equipment items.
+In that case, the server can legitimately reject the action because it does not match the server's current view of the local player's equipment items.
 JIIMS addresses this issue by sending the relevant updates immediately and in-order relative to subsequent item-use actions, ensuring the server receives it before the corresponding use occurs.
 In practice, many modern servers implement their own mitigation by tolerating or reconciling this bug, so the difference may be subtle depending on the server.

 - In vanilla MCBE, certain 'simulation-tick' item-use interactions (automatically generated while interact is held, rather than from discrete input presses) are still forwarded to the server even when they are predicted to fail.
 This contributes to client/server block placement desynchronization and reduced item-use reliability on higher latency connections.
 JIIMS cancels these predicted-failure interactions to ensure only meaningful item-use actions are sent during continuous use (e.g., holding interact while placing blocks or using items).

+- When a container screen is closed, JIIMS preserves the client's predicted item stack state for the hotbar, offhand, and armor slots, where applicable.
+In vanilla MCBE, inventory changes made within a container screen are predicted immediately while the screen remains open, but the corresponding player inventory slots outside the container screen don't reflect those changes until the server acknowledges them.
+JIIMS carries the container screen's predicted state into the player's local inventory when the screen closes, allowing the client to immediately use or otherwise interact with the updated item stacks instead of waiting for a server acknowledgement, which is especially beneficial on higher-latency connections.

+- JIIMS immediately clears the local player's item-use state once the item being used reaches its charged state, such as when a crossbow finishes charging.
+In vanilla MCBE, the client may continue treating the item as actively being used until the server acknowledges the completed use state, causing the charging/charged animation and related item-use state to repeat or persist unnecessarily.
+JIIMS ends the client use state as soon as the charged item is detected, making charged-item use feel more responsive, particularly on higher-latency connections.

 - The client's latency-sensitive local actor states now ignore stale server-initiated metadata corrections.
 This includes sneaking, sprinting, item use, gliding, spin attack, swimming, and crawling.
 When the server sends actor flag updates for the local player, JIIMS preserves the client's currently predicted values for these states instead of allowing the server to overwrite them with potentially delayed data.
 This reduces visible twitching and interruption on high latency connections, such as sprint/sneak jitter, crossbow charging flicker, swimming/crawling state corrections, and other short-lived state desynchronizations.
 Note: these states are preserved only for local client continuity; the server remains authoritative over whether the corresponding gameplay action is accepted.